Coarse Information Design: Coarse Mechanism Design

 With slight abuse of notation, let $q(\varphi)$ represent the quality allocation to virtual type $\varphi$ in a finite menu, and define $\underline{\pi}(\varphi) := \varphi v(q(\varphi))-c(q(\varphi))$ correspondingly.
 Formally, the coarse mechanism design problem is the following:

-The program is essentially to pick a monotone, finite allocation rule $q(\varphi)$ to maximize the expected virtual surplus.\footnote{ Exclusion of consumers is captured by $q=0$.
-Therefore an $N$-option menu is equivalent to an $N+1$-valued allocation rule.} Since the allocation rule has to be monotone, the optimal menu partitions the (virtual) type space into $N+1$ subintervals with a sequence of cutoff types, $0=s_0<s_1< \ldots < s_{N+1}=1$.
-Within each type segment $(s_{k-1},s_{k})$ where $k=1,...,N+1$, the allocation assigns $q_k$ uniformly.
+The program is essentially to pick a monotone, finite allocation rule $q(\varphi)$ to maximize the expected virtual surplus.
+Exclusion of consumers is captured by $q(\varphi)=0$.
+Therefore an $N$-option menu is equivalent to an $N+1$-valued allocation rule.
+Since the allocation rule has to be monotone, the optimal menu partitions the (virtual) type space into $N+1$ subintervals with a sequence of cutoff types, $0=s_0<s_1< \ldots < s_{N+1}=1$.
+Within each type segment $(s_{k-1},s_{k})$ where $k=2,\ldots,N+1$, the allocation assigns $q_k$ uniformly.
+Consumers with virtual types in $[0,s_1)$ are excluded and are assigned $q_1=0$.

 To leverage the dual expectations property in this coarse mechanism design problem, let